your guide to the magical world of alta's wildflowers.

 Peak season: July & August

-A few different paintbrush species can be found within Alta with a wide range of paintbrush colors, ranging from red, to pink, to orange, to almost white.
+A few different paintbrush species can be found within Alta that encompass a wide range of colors from red, to pink, to orange to pale white.
 One of the most common paintbrush species within Alta is the Wyoming paintbrush, which is most often scarlet or red-orange in color.
 Linear leaves subtend the torch-like spikes of showy, bright-red bracts.
-These bracts are hiding small, green flower tubes. - Alta Environmental Center
+If you peer more closely, these bracts are hiding small, green flower tubes. - Alta Environmental Center

 SINGLE-hEAD sUNFLOWER